shivashant25/Nerdio-Lab/Hands-on lab/04-access-session-dekstop.md

 # Lab 4: Configure FSLogix and Access the Desktop using AVD Desktop Client

+## Overview

+Azure Virtual Desktop (AVD) integrates virtual desktop infrastructure (VDI) and the cloud.
+AVD is Microsoft Azure’s platform-as-a-service (PaaS) offering from Microsoft.
+It enables small to large cloud consumers to provide remote applications and full desktops from Microsoft cloud to their end users.
+FSLogix enhances and enables user profiles in Windows remote computing environments.
+FSLogix solutions have unique integration and advantages when used in conjunction with Azure Virtual Desktop

 ## Exercise 1: Access the Desktop using AVD Desktop Client

 In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using the AVD Desktop client.